UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 - Map the date on the x-axis and the total rainfall levels on the y-axis.
 - Map the mean temperature to a colour channel and select an appropriate [colour scheme](https://vega.github.io/vega/docs/schemes/).
 Is a diverging or sequential scheme more appropriate?
 - Make sure you are giving the channels all proper labels and the plot a title.
-- In a plot named `line_plot`, make a line plot mapping the same variables but specify a line size of 1 and a grey colour.

 <codeblock id="05_19">